SeanNesdoly/amine-kamen.lab.mcgill.ca/content/authors/cecile-toussaint/_index.md

 role = "Postdoctoral Fellow"

 # Organizational group(s) that the user belongs to.
 Refer to the 'user_groups'
-# variable located at /content/people/people.org for valid options.
+# variable located at /content/people/people.md for valid options.
-user_groups = ["Postdoctoral Fellows"]
+user_groups = ["Alumni"]

 # Order within organizational group on page
-weight = 2
+weight = 1

 # List any organizations in the format [ {name="org1", url="url1"}, ... ]
 organizations = []